How Does a House Concert Work?

 I Paid My Donation, Now I Can't Go! *sad face* Can I Get a Refund?

 No, sorry, ticket sales are final.
-This is pretty standard operating procedure for any concert venue.
-Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, but I make the same type of commitment to pay these musicians.
-We agree on a price, we put out a chair for you, the artist shows up, they should be paid.
-I base the suggested donation prices on what the deal with the artist is.
-That’s how I keep the shows affordable (usually between $20-$30).
-I only want to have to sell the seats once, not over and over again.
+This is pretty standard operating procedure for any concert "venue."
+Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, but the amazing musicians who come, some from very long distances, deserve to be paid.
+We save seat for you, the artist shows up, they should be paid.
+I base the suggested donation prices on what my commitment to the artist is.
+Most artists are paying for whatever I can collect.
+If you reserve a seat and cancel at the last minute expecting a refund, that's a seat I little chance of filling before the show. and the artist loses out.
+I try to keep the shows affordable (usually between $20-$30).
+I only want to have to "sell" the seats once, not over and over again.
 It’s very important to me to pay the artist!
 BUT, if/when a show sells out I will start a waiting list in case someone finds they need to re-sell their ticket.
 If in the unfortunate event you find you can’t make a show you are more than welcome to re-sell your ticket on your own, but we won’t be able to post it to this Website or to our Facebook group until a show is completely sold out.
 Of course, if BHC has to cancel a show for any reason you will received a full refund!

-Why Can't I Know Where The Show Is Until I Pay?
+Why Can't I Know Where The Show Is Until I Pay My Donation?

 We are limited on the number of seats available and have been fortunate enough to consistently sell out our shows.
 We don’t tell you where we are borrowing until you pay for your ticket because we don’t have room for “crashers” and I don’t want to have to be mean and turn someone away at the show door because they just showed up.
 Plus, it’s out of respect for the kind people who allow me to borrow their home.
 So to avoid all that unpleasantness I wait to tell you.
 Right now all shows are hosted in Plaistow and Atkinson, NH.
 Mostly because it’s where I live, so it’s convenient for me.
 I'm always open to new "venues" for shows.
 You never know when someone else might have an awesome place to host a show in a nearby town.
 If a show is going to be in another town I’ll make sure you know before accepting your donation, because I know it could make a difference in whether or not someone might choose to attend.